dev-satyamjha/Waybar/README.md

 # Waybar
- It contains the dotfiles for my waybar
+ It contains the dotfiles of my waybar